 - 6. I am authorised to make this application on behalf of the law practice; and - 7.
-The law practice understands the implications and obligations imposed by providers when using the direct debit platforms outlined in section 2 of the Guidelines.
+The law practice understands the implications and obligations imposed by providers when using the direct debit platforms outlined in the Guidelines.

 Yours faithfully

 Name of main Principal/Law Practice Director XYZ Law Practice